ZulusK/orchestrix/README.md

 ## Hardware components :

-# Reservoir Code
+# Reservoir Code ()

- *' 'The developers of this extraordinary apparatus assembled to exploit advanced software engineering skills in the field of sound design ''*
+ *'The developers of this extraordinary apparatus assembled to exploit advanced software engineering skills in the field of sound design '*

 ## Team Members